Team-NiMO/MPC_Amiga/README.md

+# Description
+This repository was used for our MRSD capstone's Fall Validation Demonstration (FVD).
+It is a global navigation program which runs a MPC controller to follow some waypoints.
+The following file will describe everything from collecting waypoints to setting up the amiga robot to run the controller which follows these waypoints.
+This repository is an extension of [MPC_Amiga](https://github.com/Kantor-Lab/MPC_Amiga) by the members of Kantor Lab at CMU.

-# MPC_Controller
+# Installion
+First, clone the repository into the 'src' folder of your ROS workspace.
+'''
+git clone git@github.com:Team-NiMO/MPC_Amiga.git
+'''

+The next step is to install the Acado tookkit.
 This implementation uses [Acado Toolkit](https://acado.github.io/index.html) to solve the optimization problem.
 We use qpoases to solve the linear quadratic programming.
 A python interface is also generated to use the solver with Python.

 ## Acado set up
 - We need to set up and compile the problem definition.
 To do so, clone the Acado toolkit, and then place the file *src/simple_mpc_diff.cpp* in  *ACADOtoolkit/examples /getting_started/*.
 Then compile everything using cmake: